SthitPragya/Paypal-Product-Managment/README.md

 | stuff | List of Items sold by the Seller of a Brand |

 Seller has an ID.
 He has a list of stuff he sells.
 He has an attribute rating which is done by the Customers.
+He can choose to sell a item only after a brand adds it.
+He does not has the privilege to create items.

 #### brands